pragnadas13/IK_collision_integration/README.md

       a) collision as an objective function
       b) collision & singularity avoidance as 2 objective functions

 Inside col_multi_criteria, "spatial_mechanism.py" is the file to get the trajectories.
+It takes 2 command line argument sys.arg[1] = < the directory where results are to be saved>
+sys.arg[2] = <Number of times the collision-IK and multi-criteria_IK needs to be generated>

 spatial_mechanism.py has a function def read_centroid_from_gazebo(): which is commented now.
 This function is to be defined to get the centroid from gazebo.
 Once the centroid can be fed to this program from gazebo, lines 376-388 have to be omitted